 The purpose of the Chapel/Convocation program at Northwest Nazarene University is to build and maintain a sense of community.
 The spiritual, ethical, and cultural content of these gatherings, in keeping with the Mission Statement of Northwest Nazarene University, is designed to build Christian character and is imperative to the pursuit of a Christian liberal arts education.
 Consequently, attendance is required of all undergraduate students.
-Specific chapel and convocation attendance policies are addressed in the Student Resource Guide.
+Specific chapel and convocation attendance policies are addressed in the chapel/convocation policy section of the Student Handbook.